MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1809.md

 - **UpdateHealthToolsPushCurrentStep**  The current step for the push notification

-### Microsoft.Windows.UpdateHealthTools.UpdateHealthToolsServiceBlockedByNoAADJoin
+### Microsoft.Windows.UpdateHealthTools.UpdateHealthToolsServiceBlockedByNoDSSJoin

-This event indicates that the device is not AAD joined so service stops.
-The data collected with this event is used to help keep Windows secure and up to date.
+This event is sent when the device is not joined to AAD.
+The data collected with this event is used to help keep Windows up to date and secure.

 The following fields are available:

 - **CV**  Correlation vector.
-- **GlobalEventCounter**  Client side counter which indicates ordering of events sent by this user.
+- **GlobalEventCounter**  The global event counter for counting total events for the provider.
-- **PackageVersion**  Current package version of UpdateHealthTools.
+- **PackageVersion**  The version for the current package.

 ### Microsoft.Windows.UpdateHealthTools.UpdateHealthToolsServiceStarted